CheraghiMilad/CheraghiMilad/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on MySelf.
-- 🌱 I’m currently learning C/C++ , Windows and Linux internals.
+- 🌱 I’m currently learning C/C++ and Linux internals.
-- 👯 I’m looking to collaborate on C/C++ projects in Windows and linux.
+- 👯 I’m looking to collaborate on C/C++ projects about linux.
 - 💬 Ask me about C/C++, C# and Books :)
 - 📫 How to reach me: SOON